benjaminweymouth/WealthSimpleCaseStudy/README.md

 ### About ###
 -----------------------------
 This analysis seeks to deconstruct some of the key features, trends and activities relating to the company WealthSimple.
-This main objective will be achieved by analysing WealthSimple in terms of it's structure, origins, competitors and future outlook.
+This main objective will be achieved by analyzing WealthSimple in terms of it's structure, origins, competitors and future outlook.

 ### Table of Contents ###
 -----------------------------